Sara Swanson

 by Sara Swanson

-Shannon Cajic, Chief Financial Officer of Manchester Community Schools explained, “We have several new State grants that we have been awarded this year, and have been working really hard to capture additional funds with the new State grant opportunities.”
-She added that there have been more State grant initiatives released this year and grant funding sources are switching from heavy Federal over to State.
-And that this is largely due to the Elementary and Secondary School Emergency Relief Fund, a federal program created as economic stimulus in response to the pandemic, funding being liquidated so less federal funding being available.
+Shannon Cajic, Chief Financial Officer of Manchester Community Schools, explained, “We have several new state grants that we have been awarded this year and have been working really hard to capture additional funds with the new state grant opportunities.”
+She added that there have been more state grant initiatives released this year and grant-funding sources are switching from heavy federal over to state, and that this is largely due to the Elementary and Secondary School Emergency Relief Fund, a federal program created as economic stimulus in response to the pandemic, funding being liquidated so less federal funding is available.

 • Stronger Connections Funding, an $8,261 grant.
 Cajic explained, “The initiative of this grant is to establish safer and healthier learning environments and to prevent and respond to acts of bullying, violence, and hate that impact our school communities at individual and systemic levels, among other programs and activities.”